parangatmittal/python-scripts/README.md

 # Python Scripts

-This is a collection of few of the useful python scripts that I use every now and then between projects, to automate tasks and make work easier.
+Some useful python scripts to automate tasks and make things easier.

-Some of these are solely by me, some have been modified from different sources.
-These are pretty useful to perform small operations to reduce workload.

-Any updates are welcome!

 ### export_as_csv.py